 Learning guitar can be a little daunting.
 Not only do you have to figure out the right way to learn — whether it be online or through books, or with an instructor (which we always recommend), but you also have to figure out what guitar is right for you.
 And if you’re a beginner, who may not know as much about guitars as the seasoned pros, choosing the best guitar for beginners can be a little difficult.

 Of course, that’s why we’ve put together this guide — to help you figure out what guitar is right for you.
-Whether you’re looking for a new guitar, there are a number of things to consider.
+If you’re looking for a new guitar, there are a number of things to consider.
 For starters, you’ll want to think about whether you want an electric or an acoustic guitar.
 And, you’ll want to think about the budget, and the overall sound you’re going for,

 Best electric guitar for beginners: Fender Player Stratocaster

-The Fender Player series is a great way to get a decent electric guitar at a reasonable price.
-While these guitars may not compare to Fender‘s American-made guitars, they still offer that classic Strat tone, making them perfect for beginners and experts alike.
+The Fender Player series has long been a great way to get a decent electric guitar at a reasonable price.
+While these guitars may not compare to Fender’s higher-end guitars, they still offer that classic Strat tone, making them perfect for beginners and experts alike.
 On top of that, the Fender Player Stratocaster comes at a very reasonable price — you can get it for around $700, which isn’t bad at all.

 The Fender Player Stratocaster comes with an alder solid body along with a C profile neck and Fender’s classic single-coil pickups.
 It also features a modern fretboard with a 9.5-inch radius and 21 medium jumbo frets.
 All that to say, this is a great way to get a classic tone from a reasonably-priced guitar.